luxun2/Credit_Risk_Analysis/README.md

 Summary:

-There is a summary of the results (2 pt)
+There is a summary of the results (2 pt).
 There is a recommendation on which model to use, or there is no recommendation with a justification (3 pt)
-\

 To see if there is a credit risk we should focus on a model that looks over the least amount of high risk loans.
 So we need to focus on our recall rate for high risk.

 The one that scored the highest for recall was the Easy Ensamble Classifying one with 92%.

-After taking these two statistics over the others, we can look at the accurary score to get a picture of how well the model performs in general.
-The models with the highest accuracy scores were:

-Easy Ensemble Classify (92.3%)
-SMOTEENN Sampling (68.1%)
-Balanced Random Forest Classifying (64.8%)
-After factoring in these three main statistics, the model that I would recommend to use for predicting high risk loans is the Easy Ensemble Classifying model.
+We can also recommendt this model due to it's high accuracy and high precesion compared to all the other models.